 Lindsey Williams, Director

-Lindsey accepted the position of Interim Director with the Ag Center in 2018 after serving 3 years as Coordinator of Marketing and Communications.
+Lindsey accepted the position of Director with the Ag Center in 2018 after serving 8 months as Interim Director, and 3 years as Coordinator of Marketing and Communications.
 Before her time with the Ag Center, she spent 2 years as Education Assistant for the WWCC Water & Environmental Center, and 2 years with Pheasants Forever as Fundraising and Banquet Chair.
 Bringing her background in forestry and agricultural research, as well as a love for education at multiple levels, she is excited to tackle this opportunity within the agriculture sector of Washington.

 Lindsey earned her B.S. in Forestry at Washington State University, and while doing so, worked for the USDA-ARS in Grain Legume Genetics research, which gave her an unexpected, but welcome, love of agriculture.
 She was accepted into AgForestry Class 40 in 2017, and represents the Ag Center statewide while focusing on agricultural leadership with classmates from a wide variety of agriculture and natural resource backgrounds.

 With the Ag Center, Lindsey has been able to bring her enthusiasm for education and Washington’s agriculture and natural resources together to assist colleges statewide with transfer agreements, student recruitment, industry networking, and general community education, while continually increasing her knowledge about the many facets of agriculture.

 Carrie Hennigar – Program Assistant